-Bad Breath can also be caused by poor dental hygiene resulting in the accumulation of bacteria, which release gases with an unpleasant odor.
+Bad Breath can also be caused by poor dental hygiene resulting in the accumulation of bacteria, which release gases with an unpleasant odour.

 Treatment is based on an integrated approach involving a detailed examination and correction of any underlying dental disease.
 Following treatment, an effective home care regime is individually designed for each patient.

-TSCB recognizes the concern and anguish that Bad Breath can bring to someone and pride itself in being able to help its patients alleviate this common problem using modern techniques.
+TSCB recognizes the concern and anguish that Bad Breath can bring to someone and pride itself in helping its patients alleviate this common problem using modern techniques.
 The TSCB also recognizes the need for comfort and confidentiality.